JetBrains/intellij-sdk-docs/topics/user_interface_components/dialog_wrapper.md

 * Override the `getPreferredFocusedComponent()` method and return the component that should be focused when the dialog is first displayed.
 * Override the `getDimensionServiceKey()` method to return the identifier which will be used for persisting the dialog dimensions.
-* Override the `getHelpId()` method to return the context help topic associated with the dialog (see [Context Help](ide_infrastructure.md#context-help)).
+* Override the `getHelpId()` method to return the context help topic associated with the dialog (see [](ide_infrastructure.md#context-help)).

 #### Dialog Content

 Use [Kotlin UI DSL](kotlin_ui_dsl_version_2.md) to provide the dialog's contents (see [samples](#kotlin)).
 Alternatively or when using Java, the `DialogWrapper` class can be used together with [GUI Designer forms](https://www.jetbrains.com/help/idea/gui-designer-basics.html).
-In this case, bind a GUI Designer form to the class extending `DialogWrapper`, bind the top-level panel of the form to a field and return that field from the `createCenterPanel()` method.
+In this case, bind a GUI Designer form to the class extending `DialogWrapper`, bind the top-level panel of the form to a field, and return that field from the `createCenterPanel()` method.

-> See [](layout.md) topic in UI Guidelines for recommendations on arranging UI controls in dialogs.
+> See the [](layout.md) topic in UI Guidelines for recommendations on arranging UI controls in dialogs.
 >
 > Existing dialogs can be inspected at runtime using [UI Inspector](internal_ui_inspector.md), for example, to locate the underlying implementation of UI components.
 >